vlang/v/doc/docs.md

 ```

 Functions can return multiple values.
-Functions, like consts, and types, are private (not exported) by default.
+Like constants and types, functions are private (not exported) by default.
 To allow other modules to use them, prepend `pub`.
 The same applies
-to consts and types.
+to constants and types.

 ```v
 pub fn public_function() {